IoriBranford/beeshooter/genesis/POSTMORTEM.md

 Technically, porting Honey Soldier was the most natural choice for a first Genesis project.
 Besides being one of my stronger titles, it is small enough to port in a relatively short time (for game development, that is).
 And many of its specs matched the Genesis specs or at least were not too much of a leap, such as viewport resolution (256x224) and background tile size (16x16, a multiple of Genesis' 8x8).

 I did not go into the port with specific goals in mind.
 I just started playing with SGDK and had Honey Soldier's files on hand to work with.
 But once I got going, it was hard to stop.
-Something about SGDK was powerfully addicting - maybe how quick and easy it was to do most things with it, and how it worked together so well with my usual tools.
+Something about developing with SGDK was powerfully addicting - maybe how quick and easy it was to do most things with it, and how it worked together so well with my other game tools.
+In any case, it was a prime opportunity to get another finished project on my belt, and I used that momentum to get it done.

 <!-- I think what excited me was how relatively quick and simple it was to do things with SGDK and other tools, as well as the prospect of seeing how my "16-bit inspired" game could work on an actual 16-bit machine.